Frequently Asked Questions

-ABCD is a collaborative effort of the Washington Health Care Authority’s Medicaid Program, the University of Washington School of Dentistry, the Washington Dental Service Foundation, the Washington State Dental Association, local dental societies, local health jurisdictions and community organizations.
+ABCD is a collaborative effort of the Washington Health Care Authority’s Medicaid Program, the University of Washington School of Dentistry, the Washington Dental Service Foundation, the state Department of Health WIC Nutrition Program, the Washington State Dental Association, local dental societies, local health jurisdictions and community organizations.

 How does the program work?

 The ABCD program in each county is administered by the local health department or another community agency that contracts with the state Health Care Authority’s Medicaid Program.
 Local ABCD programs work closely with a local dental champion and the local dental society to recruit and train dentists to participate in the program.
 Local programs also work with community agencies, schools, and health care organizations to identify and recruit children and families for ABCD.